George Nelson Clark / Fannie May Burrows

 Settler of township lots: Lot 31, Conc.
 5, Stanhope

-Location: Map point is the approximate location within this 98 acre lot straddling the river between Maple and Beech Lakes.
+Location: Map point is the approximate location within this 98 acre lot straddling the river between Maple and Beech Lakes, along the east side of Stanhope Airport Road.

-Land acquisition: This 98 acre lot was acquired from his father, Benjamin Clark, in 1878.
-Ontario Land Parcel Register - Stanhope (Image 376).
+Land acquisition: This 98 acre lot was acquired from his father, Benjamin Clark, in 1878 for $1,000 with a life leaseback to his father.
+One acre at the southwest corner was deeded to the Trustees of the Methodist Church in 1884.
+Ontario Land Parcel Register Book - Stanhope Concession 5 (Image 376).

 • Lot 27, Conc.
 6, Stanhope - 1899 North part from Emmerson E Thompson; 1915 to Wesley Boice.
 Ontario Land Parcel Register - Stanhope (Image 137)